Covered in this doc

 If you scroll down, you'll see that no other test cases were impacted by our changes to the 'Clear completed' button.
 The unchanged snapshots appear grouped together at the bottom of the list.

 From here, you can try making your own changes to the app and tests, if you like.
-If you do, re-run the tests, and then you'll see any visual changes reflected in Percy.
+If you do, re-run the tests and you'll see any visual changes reflected in Percy.